Society of the Song dynasty: Examinations and elite families

 Ebrey states that meritocracy and a greater sense of social mobility were also prevalent in the civil service system: records show that only roughly half of degree holders had a father, or grandfather, or great-grandfather who served as a government official.
 This analysis, first presented by Edward Kracke in 1947 and supported by Sudō Yoshiyuki and Ho Ping-ti, was criticized by Robert Hartwell and Robert Hymes for considering only direct paternal descent while ignoring the influence of the extended family.
 Sons of incumbent officials had the advantage of early education and experience, as they were often appointed by their father to low-level staff positions.
 This 'protection' (yin or yin-bu 荫补/蔭補) privilege was extended to close relatives, so that an elder brother, uncle, father-in-law, and even father-in-law to one's uncle could foster a future in office.
 The Song era poet Su Shi (1037–1101) wrote a poem called On the Birth of My Son, poking fun at the situation of children from affluent and politically connected backgrounds having the advantage over bright children of lower status:

 Hartwell classifies the Northern Song dynasty civil service into a founding elite and a professional elite.
 The founding elite centered on the North China military governors of the 10th century and capital-city bureaucrats of the previous Five Dynasties.
-The professional elite consisted of families residing in Kaifeng or provincial capitals, claimed prestigious clan ancestry, intermarried with other prominent families, had members in higher offices over generations.
+The professional elite consisted of families residing in Kaifeng or provincial capitals, claimed prestigious clan ancestry, intermarried with other prominent families, and had members in higher offices over generations.
 This professional elite periodically dominated Song government until the 12th century: a few prominent families accounted for 18 of the 11th century chancellors, the highest official post.
 From 960 to 986, the founding military elite from Shanxi, Shaanxi, and Hebei represented 46% of fiscal offices, those from Songzhou—the military governorship of the founding emperor—represented 22%, and those from Kaifeng and Luoyang filled 13%.
 Together, the founding elite professional elite filled over 90% of policy-making positions.
 However, after 983, with the south consolidated into the empire, a semi-hereditary professional elite gradually replaced the founding elite.
 After 1086 not a single family of the founding elite had a member in either policy-making or financial positions.
 Between 998 and 1085, the 35 most important families of the professional elite represented only 5% of the families with members in policy-making offices, yet they disproportionately held 23% of these positions.
 By the late 11th century the professional elite began to break apart.
 They were replaced by a multitude of local gentry lineages pursuing many different professions in addition to official careers.
 Hartwell states that this shift of power was the result of the professional elite's hold to offices being undermined by the rise of factional partisan politics in the latter half of the 11th century.